biotaphy/biotaphy.github.io/index.md

 species-ranges covariance, Wright & Reeves’ nestedness, and Stone & Roberts’ C-score (all enumerated in Soberon & Cavner 2015).
-We implemented Peres-Neto’s methodology for Meta-Community Phylogenetic Analysis (MCPA, Leibold et al. 2010)--an approach to tease apart the effects of historical biogeography and contemporary environmental filtering on contemporary geospatial patterns of biological diversity.
+We implemented Peres-Neto’s methodology for Meta-Community Phylogenetic Analysis (MCPA, Leibold et al. 2010), an approach to tease apart the effects of historical biogeography and environmental (ecological) filtering on contemporary spatial patterns of biological diversity.

 **Results Packages**.
 To enable desktop/laptop review of modeling results without the need for a continuous BiotaPhy server connection, the Platform